alfredo1995/recyclable-scroll-view/README.md

 The test can be divided into parts: soft and optimization.
 Below, each of these parts is outlined.

 Develop a ScrollView in Unity that is infinite and recyclable, optimized to handle a large number of elements without compromising performance.

 <br>

 Part 1: Practical Implementation

-Objective: Develop an infinite and recyclable Scrollview that can be used in webgl mobile and desktop applications.
+Develop an infinite and recyclable Scrollview that can be used in webgl mobile and desktop applications.
 Requirements:

     1. Basic Functionality: